 About

 Ana is an independent dance artist/choreographer with a background in art and a wide range of dance styles.
-Since 1994 she has specialised in Butoh performing in UK and Asia.
+Since 1994 she has specialised in Butoh and improvisation performing in UK and Asia.
 Work includes theatre, site-specific, cross art collaboration and dance film.
-She has performed in a wide range of venues besides theatres from churches, pubs, studios, streets to gardens and art galleries.
+She has performed in a diverse range of venues besides theatres from churches, pubs, studios, streets to gardens and art galleries.
 Her films have been screened as part of Dancin Oxford and in Oxdocs International film festivals at Playhouse, Old firestation, Phoenix, Penultimate Picture Palace, castle walls.

 Ana regularly teaches and choreographs with Café Reason Butoh dance theatre (www.cafereason.com).